smada3396/gpcr-amino-acid-analysis/README.md

 This application is designed for research and educational use.
 Please cite the original analysis pipeline when using this data.

 For questions or issues:
-Contact Dr. Sivanesan Dakshanamurthy PhD, MBA (sivanesan.dakshanamurthy@georgetown.edu)
+Contact Dr. Sivanesan Dakshanamurthy, PhD., MBA (sivanesan.dakshanamurthy@georgetown.edu)